strategist922/hive-3/readme.md

       HTTP Parameters
       ---------------
-      name  – the name of the process that the log is associated with key   – the name of the statistic value – the initial value of the statistic
+      name  – the name of the process that the statistic should be set for key   – the name of the statistic value – the initial value of the statistic